 Step 3.
 Do You Meet the Listing of Impairments?

-If none of your impairments match an impairment listing, the reviewer must determine if your impairments are equivalent to a similar impairment in terms of medical severity (this is called an "equal").
+If none of your impairments match an impairment listing, the reviewer must determine if you have an impairment that is equivalent to a similar impairment in terms of medical severity (this is called "equaling a listing").
 Allowing benefits based on the "equal" standard recognizes that it is impossible for the SSA to include all impairments in the listings.
 If the SSA says your impairments are equally as severe as those in the listings, you will be granted disability benefits.

 For your impairments to be considered equal to a listing, the reviewer must find one of the following to be true.